 “I need to clean the resin out of my pipe before I use it again.”

 “All the good stuff in weed is made by the plant’s resin glands.”

 Resin from the Plant

 The cannabis plant produces resin primarily to deter pests.
-Resin is bitter and contains specific terpenes that repel certain pests.
+Weed resin is bitter and contains specific terpenes that repel certain pests.
 Linalool, for example, is a common terpene in cannabis that has several health benefits for humans and is also used as an ingredient in insecticides due to its pest-killing properties.
 Resin also protects the plant from overexposure to ultraviolet (UV) rays and helps it maintain optimal surface-level humidity so the plant doesn’t dry out.

 Resin from a Pipe